bpelunit/bpelunit/TEMPLATES.markdown

 There are some constraints, though:

-- The `iterated_vars` is required and must list at least one variable.
+- The `iteratedVars` is required and must list at least one variable.
-- All variables listed separated by spaces in the `iterated_vars` property must contain list literals with the exact same number of elements.
+- All variables listed separated by spaces in the `iteratedVars` property must contain list literals with the exact same number of elements.
-- All variables listed in the `iterated_vars` property must be set somewhere in the template.
+- All variables listed in the `iteratedVars` property must be set somewhere in the template.

-Variables which are set in the contents of the data source but are not listed in the `iterated_vars` property will be copied as-is.
+Variables which are set in the contents of the data source but are not listed in the `iteratedVars` property will be copied as-is.
 Suppose we had this data source:

     <dataSource type="velocity">
-      <property name="iterated_vars">v w</property>
+      <property name="iteratedVars">v w</property>
       <contents>
          #set($v = [1, 2, 3])
          #set($w = [2, 4, 6])